-This report is part of a series of annual reports on tobacco use in Canada.
+This report is part of a series of reports on tobacco use in Canada.
 It was developed by the Propel Centre for Population Health Impact at the University of Waterloo.
 The report uses data from national surveys conducted by Health Canada and Statistics Canada to summarize the main patterns and trends in tobacco use in Canada, primarily since 1999, with a focus on the most current data available.

 The report has four sections:

 - Tobacco Use among Canadian Adults includes demographic trends in prevalence and consumption, use of tobacco products other than cigarettes, as well as summary measures at the provincial level.